 This recipe makes an ample amount for everyone to enjoy, as well as enough for a fantastic homemade gift.
 The first time that I served these crisps they passed with flying colours and I felt an immense relief as I watched some pretty finicky eaters at my get-together devouring them.
 If you have any crisps leftover, I have reheated them in the toaster being careful not to let them burn, and they turned out fine.
 Perfect for a late night snack, or a wholesome breakfast on the run (worked for me).

-all purposeflour (or use 1 cup all purpose and one cup whole wheat)
+- 2 cups all purpose flour, or use 1 cup all purpose flour and one cup whole wheat

 - 2 teaspoons baking soda